spaztron64/letobbs/README.md

 Issues identified in JesenBBS that require resolution in LetoBBS at a foundational level:
 - MySQL as a hard dependency.
 Switch to PDO
 - Designed around Apache web server environments.
 Must consider other web servers
-- Overreliance on <div>s.
-The Futaba-like layout is best suited to <table>s instead, which also increases compatibility with text-based browsers like Links
+- Overreliance on divs.
+The Futaba-like layout is best suited to tables instead, which also increases compatibility with text-based browsers like Links
 - Insufficient modularity.
 Too much code is repeated across TUs
 - Poorly written functions.
 Many functions consist of dozens of haphazardly written echo statements.
 - Overly minimal styling